jhoelzel/pparallel-bench/README.md

 # pparallel-bench

 `pparallel-bench` is a command line program for parallelizing PostgreSQL's built-in `query` functionality for bulk measuring of performance data with [TimescaleDB.](//github.com/timescale/timescaledb/)
 Its main use is to measure performance of queries that run against a database.
-The mean idea is to have one main query and to provide a CSV of data for its execution.
+The main idea is to have one main query and to provide a CSV of data for its execution and to collect metrics on the results.
 The Query as well as the data can be freely defined, but the first parameter of the query should be the column on which you want your results to be grouped at.

 NOTE: